MagedEshak/MagedEshak/README.md

 - 👋 Hi, I’m @Maged Eshak
 - 👀 I’m interested in web
-- 🌱 I’m currently learning ASP.NET to be a .Net Back-End Developer
+- 🌱 I’m currently learning Front End Track to be a Front End Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...